Dr. Denise M. Josey, MD, MPH, MS is the Medical Director of The Recovery Village Palm Beach at Baptist Health in South Florida.

-As an active member of the medical community, Dr. Josey represented the International Society of Doctors for the Environment at the United Nations for the 61st Session of the Commission on the Status of Women.
-She also serves as a board member for the Hillsborough County FACT Team that addresses mental health issues in the community, and is a faculty member of the American Society of Addiction Medicine Pain and Addiction Planning Committee.
+Dr. Josey has represented the International Society of Doctors for the Environment at the United Nations for the 61st Session of the Commission on the Status of Women, is a faculty member of the Florida Department- Palm Beach County Preventive Medicine Public Health Residency Program, and is a faculty member of the American Society of Addiction Medicine- Pain and Addiction Planning Committee.

 Dr. Josey has dedicated her career to social justice, mental health, chronic pain, and mitigating the opioid crisis in suburban and urban areas.

 Memberships and associations: